 He’d also like to see more playworkers and play rangers and a continuation of the regrowth of adventure playgrounds.
 Above all Voce wants a policy framework for all this to happen.
 “If we think play is important and a basic right for children, there needs to be space available for them to play in: public space.
 I just can’t see how that is ever going to happen with the increasing demands on space unless we have a policy framework,” he says.

 The coalition government “completely washed its hands of play” last year, so it’s up to the sector to work together with allies to get play back on the national agenda.
 “Play is still considered a less important area, partly because children’s voices are ignored.
 So we have to stand up for them.
-As a signatory of the UN Charter on the Rights of the Child, the state has a legal obligation to ensure children can play.
+As a signatory of the UN Convention on the Rights of the Child, the state has a legal obligation to ensure children can play.
 Governments must be held to account for it.”

 The sector has a fight on its hands, says Voce, who has launched his own campaign to remake the case for government action on play.
 The aim of www.policyforplay.com is to provide a resource and forum for anyone trying to promote, campaign for, develop or sustain policy for play at any level of government.
 “The government may have scrapped its play policy, but we’re not going to take that lying down.”